The convergence of AI and BI: it’s time to embrace generative BI

 What’s more, generative AI’s scenario analysis capabilities allow businesses to create different “what-if” scenarios by simulating potential business outcomes based on varying conditions (e.g., changes in fuel costs or exchange rates).

-This AI technology can also automate and schedule the creation of interactive visual reports, so enterprise leaders can have relevant information at their fingertips without having to ask for them.
+This AI technology can also automate and schedule the creation of interactive visual reports, so enterprise leaders can have relevant information at their fingertips without having to ask for it.

 Related reading: See how iTD partnered with Microsoft to leverage AI and Power BI to generate interactive dashboards and customizable reports.